 The next time you see salmon in the store, buy it and try this recipe.
 If your family is like mine, everyone and I mean everyone will ask you to make it again and again.

-Serve the salmon with two or three wedges of lemon or plenty of fresh tarter sauce and enjoy restaurant quality glazed salmon from the comfort of your own home.
+Serve the salmon with two or three wedges of lemon or plenty of fresh tarter sauce.
+Just like that, you'll enjoy restaurant quality glazed salmon from the comfort of your own home.
 As an option, garnish with chopped, fresh chives and a sprig of fresh dill.